 Virgin Economy Delight Review Summary

 The Virgin Atlantic Economy Delight benefits over Classic include priority boarding, priority check in and additional legroom, however personally for me these features wouldn’t be worth the additional premium of £40 per flight.
-That said, if you’re really seeking to treat yourself and would like to upgrade from economy you may be best off using Virgin Flyer Club Miles to upgrade an Economy Classic (not Delight) to Premium… don’t forget to make the most of the American Express Gold Card which comes with an incredibly generous sign-up bonus of 20,000 points (22,000 if you use this link) which can easily be transferred to Virgin Flyer Club at a rate of 1:1.
+That said, if you’re really seeking to treat yourself and would like to upgrade from economy you may be best off using Virgin Flyer Club Miles to upgrade an Economy Classic (not Delight) to Premium… don’t forget to make the most of the American Express Gold Card which comes with a generous sign-up bonus of 10,000 points (12,000 if you use this link) which can easily be transferred to Virgin Flyer Club at a rate of 1:1.